-Credit cards are beneficial in the event you need to change or cancel a trip due to COVID-19 — especially when you aren't able to cancel through your airline.
-Your card's insurance policy also may protect you and other travelers on your itinerary from unexpected costs incurred while traveling and falling sick, in case you need hospitalization, air transportation to a hospital or to extend your stay due to quarantine (be sure to read your card's benefits guide to understand what is and isn't covered by your policy.)
+Some credit cards may reimburse various travel expenses if you need to change or cancel a trip due to COVID-19 — especially when you aren't able to cancel through your airline.
+Your card's insurance policy also may protect you and other travelers on your itinerary from unexpected costs incurred while traveling and falling sick, in case you need hospitalization, air transportation to a hospital or an extension to your stay due to quarantine (be sure to read your card's benefits guide to understand what is and isn't covered by your policy.)

 Trip Interruption/Trip Cancellation Insurance

 |Chase Sapphire Reserve®||Up to $10,000 per person and $20,000 per per trip||$550|

 |Chase Sapphire Preferred® Card||Up to $10,000 per person and $20,000 per per trip||$95|

 |The Platinum Card® from American Express||See terms||$695|

 No, you don't need a COVID-19 test to fly domestically in the United States.

 No, you are no longer required to get a COVID-19 test to fly back to the United States.

 Fully vaccinated travelers will need to be tested for COVID-19 before leaving the United States only if their destination requires it.
 Be sure to check your destination's most up to date requirements before you go.

 If you test positive for COVID-19 before a flight, do not go to the airport.
 Stay home and self isolate, and see if you can use your credit card's trip insurance to reschedule.
 While this is largely the recommendation, note that it is not legally required that you cancel or reschedule your flight if you test positive for COVID-19.